sebawild/tex-utils/README.md

 Add notes to your paper and decide how they are inserted:

  * as inline todo-notes,
- * as foldable margin notes (using advanced pdf layer features),
+ * as margin notes revealed/hidden on click (using advanced pdf layer feature called optional content groups (OCGs)),
  * collected at the end of the document.

  My main motivation for creating this was to support (almost) arbitrary tex in the notes, not only text or otherwise